-Why Disney’s Grand Floridian Resort is the Perfect Resort for Kids
+Is Disney’s Grand Floridian Resort Good for Kids?

 If You Think Disney’s Grand Floridian Resort is Not Kid Friendly, Here is Why I Disagree

 There’s a common misconception out there among many travellers and Travel Agents that Disney’s Grand Floridian Resort and Spa is not well suited to families with children.

 In fact, in my opinion, Disney’s Grand Floridian Result is the best Deluxe Disney Resort for families with kids of any age.
 If you enjoy the finer side of Disney travel, they don’t come more kid friendly than Disney’s Grand Floridian Resort and Spa.

 Top 5 Reasons Why Disney’s Grand Floridian Resort is Perfect for Kids

 1. Premium Princess and Character Dining Right Onsite

 If you have a little one who loves Cinderella, Aurora (Sleeping Beauty), Mary Poppins, Tigger, Winnie the Pooh and many other favorite Disney characters, then Disney’s Grand Floridian Resort has you covered.
 At 1900 Park Fare you will find two excellent upscale Character Dining experiences.
 Cinderella’s Happily Ever After Dinner features Cinderella and Prince Charming, and may include the Fairy Godmother, Anastasia and Drizella Tremaine.
 The Supercalifragilistic Breakfast is a buffet featuring Mary Poppins, Alice in Wonderland, the Mad Hatter, Tigger and Winnie the Pooh.
 The Wonderland Tea Party is a lighter afternoon event where kids between the ages of 4 and 12 can meet characters from Wonderland.